Beach at Bloubergstrand

 Beach at Bloubergstrand with the view of Table Mountain

-It has a Mediterranean climate, vibrant waterfront, white-sandy beaches, two world heritage sites, extensive wine farms, and a world-renowned National botanical garden; all ingredients for a perfect holiday!
+It has a Mediterranean climate, vibrant waterfront, white-sandy beaches, two world heritage sites, beautiful wine farms, and a world-renowned National botanical garden; all ingredients for a perfect holiday!

 The V&A Waterfront